'Criminal' seeks punishment, authorities silent: J'khand CM on office of profit case | Politics

 ''Our rivals talk of morality and ethics.
 What kind of ethics is this?
 This can be explained only by them.
 Who is answerable for this - the Governor, the Election Commission, or those who are backing them?
 I am unaware of the verdict but it seems our opponents know everything,” Soren said.

+Though the EC’s decision has not yet been made official, there is a buzz that the poll panel has recommended the chief minister’s disqualification as an MLA in connection with a mining lease.

-Last month, his government won the confidence vote in the Assembly by a comfortable margin amid apprehension that the ruling MLAs of the Jharkhand Mukti Morcha and Congress would be poached to bring down the JMM-led regime.
+Last month, the Soren government won the confidence vote in the Assembly by a comfortable margin amid apprehension that the ruling MLAs of the Jharkhand Mukti Morcha and Congress would be poached to bring down the JMM-led regime.
 Lawmakers of the opposition BJP-led NDA, however, had staged a walkout.

+“I don't know whether the Governor knows it.
+We cannot run the government on what the opponents say.
+It is a democratically elected government and will be run in a constitutional manner.
+We are still waiting for the verdict,'' the chief minister said.

+Soren alleged that the autonomy that was enjoyed by constitutional bodies earlier was not there and they are being ''controlled''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)